maciejmikosik/quackery/main/doc/tutorial.md

 ### Built-in testers

 Built-in testers are designed to obey some rules.
-They throw `org.quackery.QuackeryAssertionException` if test fails.
+They throw `org.quackery.FailureException` if test fails.
 Sometimes executing test makes no sense because some more basic feature already covered by other test failed.
 In that situation `org.quackery.QuackeryAssumptionException` is thrown.